With-Fam/Hypersub-Authority/instructions.md

 ### 2.1 Product Description

 The Hypersub Party Membership Authority Smart Contract is a decentralized application (DApp) that manages the membership of parties on the blockchain using Hypersub's onchain subscription system in conjunction with the Party Protocol.
-It allows for the addition and removal of party cards, which represent active subscriptions to a party, enhancing the Party Protocol's group coordination capabilities with subscription-based features.
+It allows for the addition and removal of party cards, which represent voting membership in a party, enhancing the Party Protocol's group coordination capabilities with subscription-based features.

 ### 2.2 Technical Stack